John Hudgins

-John Michael Hudgins (born August 31, 1981 in Oklahoma City, Oklahoma) is a former minor league pitcher who is most notable for winning the 2003 College World Series Most Outstanding Player award while a junior at Stanford University.
+John Michael Hudgins (born August 31, 1981) is an American former professional baseball player.
+He is most notable for winning the 2003 College World Series Most Outstanding Player award while a junior at Stanford University.
 He is one of three players from Stanford University to win the award.
 The other two are Lee Plemel and Paul Carey.

 Career

 Hudgins attended Mission Viejo High School prior to starring at Stanford University.
 In 2001 with Stanford, he went 1-5 with a 4.30 ERA.
 In 2002, he went 10-1 with a 4.71 ERA, and in 2003 he went 14-3 with a 2.99 ERA.
 After the 2002 season, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League, and was named a league all-star.

 Hudgins was drafted by the Oakland Athletics in the 20th round of the 2000 MLB Draft, however he did not sign.
 In the 2003 MLB Draft, he was selected in the third round by the Texas Rangers.
 He was signed by scout Tim Fortugno, and began his professional career that year.